madnuttah/unbound-docker/README.md

 This container image is based on Alpine Linux with focus on security, performance and a small image size.
 The unbound process runs in the context of a non-root user, is sealed with chroot and makes use of unprivileged ports (5335 tcp/udp).

 Unbound is configured as an DNSSEC validating DNS resolver, which directly queries DNS root servers utilizing zone transfers holding a local copy of the root zone (see [IETF RFC 8806](https://www.rfc-editor.org/rfc/rfc8806.txt)) to build a "hyperlocal" setup as an upstream DNS server in combination with [Pi-hole](https://pi-hole.net/) for adblocking in mind, but works also as a standalone server.

+__There's a really nice explanation at the [Pi-hole documentation page](https://docs.pi-hole.net/guides/dns/unbound/) of what that means without becoming too technical:__

+>__Whom can you trust?__ Recently, more and more small (and not so small) DNS upstream providers have appeared on the market, advertising free and private DNS service, but how can you know that they keep their promises?
+Right, you can't.
+>Furthermore, from the point of an attacker, the DNS servers of larger providers are very worthwhile targets, as they only need to poison one DNS server, but millions of users might be affected.
+Instead of your bank's actual IP address, you could be sent to a phishing site hosted on some island.
+This scenario has already happened and it isn't unlikely to happen again...
+>When you operate your own (tiny) recursive DNS server, then the likeliness of getting affected by such an attack is greatly reduced.

 However, even though the image is intended to run a "hyperlocal" setup, it does not necessarily mean that it has to be used that way.
-You are absolutely free to edit the [unbound.conf](https://www.nlnetlabs.nl/documentation/unbound/unbound.conf/) file according to your own needs and requirements, especially if you'd rather like to use an upstream DNS server which provides DoT or DoH features instead of using the "hyperlocal" feature.
+You are absolutely free to edit the [unbound.conf](https://www.nlnetlabs.nl/documentation/unbound/unbound.conf/) file according to your own needs and requirements, especially if you'd rather like to use an upstream DNS server which provides [DoT](https://en.wikipedia.org/wiki/DNS_over_TLS) or [DoH](https://en.wikipedia.org/wiki/DNS_over_HTTPS) features instead of using the "hyperlocal" feature.

 To provide always the latest versions, the following software components are self compiled in the build process using separated workflows and are not just installed: